JosePaumard/JDK20_2023-Loom-Lab/Readme.md

 Then try to find a similar pattern to start a virtual thread.
 Create a new virtual thread, with a name "virtual", similar to the previous platform thread, and start it.

 Do not forget to call `join()` on this virtual thread.

-You need to configure your IDE so that the preview features of your JDK 19 are enabled.
+You need to configure your IDE so that the preview features of your JDK 20 are enabled.

 How can you tell that the thread you have created is a virtual thread?

 What platform thread is used to run this virtual thread?

 You can also explore these two patterns and see how you can customize the threads you are launching.
-- can a virtual thread be a daemon thread?
+- Can a virtual thread be a daemon thread?
-- how can a platform thread or a virtual thread handle thread local variables?
+- How can a platform thread or a virtual thread handle thread local variables?

 ### D_YieldingVirtualThreads